swiftlang/swift-evolution/proposals/0132-sequence-end-ops.md

   * Prefix of *n*: `**hasPrefix**(**other**)`, `**hasPrefix**(**other**, by: ==)`
     (where *n* is the parameter length)

-For compatibility, the old names will remain in place and un-deprecated.
-Future versions of Swift may deprecate and eventually remove them.
+The old names will be deprecated immediately.
+They'll be removed in Swift 5 so they do not needlessly inflate the stabilized standard library.

 ## Detailed design